link1905/system-design-101/content/docs/web-service/load-balancer.md

   style.bold: true
 }
 c -> lb: '4.
-Use the key to connect to "I1"'
+Use the key to connect to "I1"' lb -> s0
 ```

 **Why is this necessary?**
-For [stateful applications]({{< ref "service-cluster#stateful-service" >}}) like multiplayer games or chat services, clients often need to consistently interact with the same server instance — for example, reconnecting to the same match or session after a temporary disconnection.
+For [stateful applications]({{< ref "service-cluster#stateful-service" >}}) like multiplayer games or chat services, clients often need to consistently interact with the same server instance.
+For example, reconnecting to the same session after a temporary disconnection.

-**However**, this comes at a cost.
+However, this comes at a cost.
 Session stickiness can easily lead to uneven load distribution, as it bypasses the load balancer’s configured algorithm in favor of sticking with a specific instance.

 ## Load Balancer Types